SylCore/mod-ah-bot/README.md

 ## Credits

+(Keeping this as is, these are the original credits for the mod-ah-bot, I want to respect the author of this module!)

-- Ayase: ported the bot to AzerothCore
+- Ayase: ported the bot to AzerothCore.
 - Other contributors (check the contributors list)